What to Expect During a Conditional Medical Release

 While you’re undergoing medical treatment, you must authorize the release of your medical records to your supervisor and keep him or her updated on your progress.
 Understand that if your medical condition improves to the extent that you’re no longer considered permanently incapacitated or terminally ill, you must report for a conditional medical release revocation hearing, where you may be required to return to jail.

-Criminal defense attorneys with Gainesville’s Law Offices of Edwards & Mason can help you secure a conditional medical release and ensure that your rights are protected throughout the term of your release.
+Criminal defense attorneys with Gainesville’s Law Offices of Edwards & Jones can help you secure a conditional medical release and ensure that your rights are protected throughout the term of your release.
 Contact us at 877-377-7801.